CAG2Mark/BlogSystemHSSC/README.md

 # Blog System
 Static website blog system for HSSC.
-This is IB Computer Science IA project.
+This is my IB Computer Science IA project.

 # Building and Running